How to Care for ‘Gollum’ Jade (Crassula Ovata)

 If the red coloration is extending across the whole of the leaf this can indicate stress from too much direct sunlight.

-With the optimal amount of sunlight your gollum jade leaves turn red at the tips and stay in a nice compact shape rather then a leggy appearance.
+With the optimal amount of sunlight, your Gollum jade leaves turn red at the tips and stay in a nice compact shape rather than a leggy appearance.

 How Often to Water Gollum Succulents:

-Gollum jade is a drought resistant succulent, native to South Africa that is well adapted to hot and dry conditions, in gritty, well draining soils on hillsides with infrequent rainfall.
+As we discussed, Gollum jade is a drought-resistant succulent native to South Africa that is well adapted to hot and dry conditions in gritty, well-draining soils on hillsides with infrequent rainfall.

-Therefore to care for your gollum jade properly it is important to replicate the watering and typical soil moisture conditions of its native environment.
+Therefore, to care for your gollum jade properly, we need to replicate the watering and typical soil moisture conditions of its native environment.

-Water gollum jade with a generous soak so that water trickles from the drainage hole in the base of the pot.
-Allow the soil dry out completely before watering again to met the moisture requirements of gollum jade and avoid root rot.
+What I recommend is to water gollum jade with a generous soak so that water trickles from the drainage hole in the base of the pot.
+Allow the soil to dry out completely before watering again to meet the moisture requirements of gollum jade and avoid root rot.

-Typically this means water your gollum jade once every 14 days or so although this varies according to the climate, and conditions in your home or garden.
+Typically I find this means water your gollum jade once every 14 days or so although this varies according to the climate, and conditions in your home or garden.

-To establish how often to water your gollum jade in your home water the soil with a generous soak and monitor the soil moisture by feeling the soil at the bottom of the pot through the drainage hole in the bottom of the pot.
+My method for establishing how often to water my gollum jade in my home is to water the soil with a generous soak and monitor the soil moisture by feeling the soil at the bottom of the pot through the drainage hole in the bottom of the pot.

-If the soil feels damp then delay watering for a few days and wait till the soil feels dry.
+If the soil feels damp, then delay, I watering for a few days and wait till the soil feels dry.

 How Much to Water Gollum Jade:

-Always soak the soil with a generous amount of water (rather then a light watering) so that excess water trickles from the bottom of the pot.
+I always soak the soil with a generous amount of water (rather than a light watering) so that excess water trickles from the bottom of the pot.

-This ensures that the water has infiltrated the soil and reached the roots so they can uptake the moisture the require.
+This ensures that the water has infiltrated the soil and reached the roots so they can uptake the moisture they require.

-Gollum Jade has adapted to living in dry climates so they are more at risk of over watering then under watering when cultivated by gardeners.
+Gollum Jade has adapted to living in dry climates, so they are more at risk of overwatering than underwatering when cultivated by gardeners.

-If this happens to your gollum jade then scale back the watering and allow the soil to dry out.
+If this happens to your Gollum jade, then I advise scaling back the watering and allowing the soil to dry out.

-Replace the soil with succulent and cacti soil to ensure good drainage to avoid root rot.
+I recommend replacing the soil with succulent and cacti soil to ensure good drainage and avoid root rot.
+(I write more on this further down in the article).

 (Read my article on how to revive a dying jade plant if your plant looks unhealthy)